Webvibe/Collabtive/README.md

 What is it ?
 ==============
-Collabtive is a web-based project management software published as free software.
+A webvi.be custom Collabtive DEVbranch is a web-based project management software published as free software.
 It provides an open source alternative to proprietary tools like Basecamp or ActiveCollab.

 Features
 ==============